An Edible Mosaic™

 During that time I fell in love with this creamy potato salad.
 It was a beautiful balance, almost like a dance.
 Soft potato, crunchy cornichons.
 Sweet carrot, savory onion.
 A simple creamy dressing with a complexity that you couldn’t put your finger on.
 And fresh herbs to wake everything up.

-Olivier Salad is a perfect dish for any time of year.
+This is a perfect dish for any time of year.
 It’s a traditional part of Christmas or New Year’s celebrations in Russia, but it also pairs well with summertime fare.

 This potato salad is great for a barbeque during warm months!
-It pairs well with just about anything you can grill up, from steaks and chicken or burgers and hot dogs.
+It pairs well with just about anything you can grill up, from steaks and chicken to burgers and hot dogs.
 It’s also delicious served with roast chicken or baked fish.

 This recipe is my version.
 It has plenty of potato for a hearty base.
 Carrot and onion for sweetness.
 Dill pickles for tang.
 Chicken breast and egg to make it filling.
 And a decadent creamy mayo-based dressing that’s laced with sour cream and redolent with fresh herbs.